michen00/multilingual_speech_valence_classification_datasets/README.md

 To the best of my knowledge, all end-user license agreements for these datasets allow for public or free-use non-commercial access; for those that disallow distribution, there are no requirements for active university affiliation or institutional review board approval.

+Anyone cloning this repository may consider using a shallow clone as its total size is quite large with over 40 GB in the working directory (and there may be large artifacts in the commit history).
+See also (REPO COMING SOON), which unifies these datasets, standardizes file format and sampling rate, and trims silences (discarding samples with zero duration).
+I may add another dataset or two in the next week or so as I am in correspondence with some authors on their data.

+Inquiries may be directed to Michael.Chen.0@gmail.com.

 ---

 ## Contents